 by Mike Ratliff

-“You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
-But I say to you, Do not resist the one who is evil.
-But if anyone slaps you on the right cheek, turn to him the other also.
-And if anyone would sue you and take your tunic, let him have your cloak as well.
-And if anyone forces you to go one mile, go with him two miles.
-Give to the one who begs from you, and do not refuse the one who would borrow from you.
-“You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
-But I say to you, Love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven.
-For he makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.
-For if you love those who love you, what reward do you have?
+43 “You have heard that it was said, ‘YOU SHALL LOVE YOUR NEIGHBOR and hate your enemy.’
+44 But I say to you, love your enemies and pray for those who persecute you, 45 so that you may be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
+46 For if you love those who love you, what reward do you have?
 Do not even the tax collectors do the same?
-And if you greet only your brothers, what more are you doing than others?
+47 And if you greet only your brothers, what more are you doing than others?
 Do not even the Gentiles do the same?
-You therefore must be perfect, as your heavenly Father is perfect.”
-(Matthew 5:38-48)
+48 Therefore you are to be perfect, as your heavenly Father is perfect.
+Matthew 5:38-48 (LSB)

 I remember the first time I read the passage I placed at the beginning of this chapter.
 I simply could not believe that it was possible for anyone to love one’s enemies or pray for them.
 I read in the Gospels that Jesus did those things, but He is God.
 How could any mortal person ever do this?
 At the time of that reading, I was not a regenerate believer.
 I was definitely in the process of being called, but God’s effectual call had not touched my heart yet.
 I still had the idea that one had to be able to do Christian things in order to become a Christian.
 I had to learn and believe the right things and do the right things so that I could possibly “grow into” a good Christian.